Myths and Legends of Neuroscience: Recovery from TBI plateaus in two years

-Once upon a time, in the days when doctors still made house calls, and coma was a marker of brain injury and not sedation, it was believed that recovery peaked six months after brain injury.
-For decades there was a paucity of research on recovery after brain injury, in part because neuropsychology was in its infancy.
-Much of what we knew came from research done on soldiers who had been injured during war.
-By the 1980s substantial effort was being made into studying outcome after brain injury in civilian populations.
-Research projects in those days tended to follow patients for six months, and consequently, we knew nothing about what happened after six months.
-As a result, doctors started to tell their patients that they had six months in which to recover, and so the elemental myth about recovery after TBI was born.
+In the 1980s, researchers made an effort to study outcome after brain injury in civilian populations.
+Research projects in those days tended to follow patients for only six months.
+Consequently, we knew nothing about what happened after six months.
+As a result, doctors started to tell their patients that they had six months in which to recover.
+Thus, the elemental myth about recovery after TBI was born.

-The six-month figure did not actually have anything to do with the duration of recovery, but simply reflected the typical duration of research into outcome after TBI in those days.
-Doctors were too embarrassed to admit that they knew nothing of what would happen after six months, so it was more comfortable (for the doctor) to tell patients that recovery plateaued at six months.
+The six-month figure did not actually have anything to do with the duration of recovery, but simply reflected the typical duration of research into recovery after TBI in those days.
+It must have been difficult for doctors to admit that they knew nothing of what would happen after six months.
+Perhaps it was more comfortable (for the doctor) to tell patients that recovery plateaued at six months.

 During the 1990s outcome studies started to track patients for longer periods, first a year, and then studies that followed patients for two years emerged.
-In fact, it is extremely difficult to mount a two-year follow-up study because the attrition rate in the cohort is usually so high.
-You start off with hundreds of patients, but by two years you are left with only a handful.
+In fact, it is extremely difficult to mount a two-year follow-up study because the attrition rate in the cohort of patients is usually so high.
+Researchers start with a large sample of patients, but by two years only a handful remain.

 Precisely because of the difficulties with casting the net further than two years, outcome studies lasting for two years became the new de facto standard.
 Hence, the recovery duration myth morphed from six months to two years and this is what we now tell our patients.
 The idea that recovery after brain injury plateaus at two years has become so ingrained that no-one thinks about it any more.
 It has assumed the status of a neuroscientific “law.”